zoolanders/documentation/src/pages/essentials-for-yoothemepro/settings.md

 ---

+## Import/Export

+Being Essentials Settings independent from the Theme, the only way to backup and/or restore them is using the dedicated methods within `Customizer -> Essentials -> Advanced` panel.

+---

 ## Geolocation Database

 Essentials Geolocation features rely on [MaxMind](https://www.maxmind.com/en/geoip2-services-and-databases)'s GeoIP2 (commercial) or GeoLite2 (free) Database.
 As per the license limitations, Essentials doesn't distribute either of them, if this feature is required please proceed with the manual installation as follows.